 Yes!
 Another method is to modify your daily activities in which you lift, hold, or grab things.
 It is extremely simple, yet it requires consciousness as it is the little habits we have that cause Mommy’s Thumb.

 A few modifications include:

 - Never pass objects while pinching them with one hand.
-Instead, use both of your hands for the correct grip even if you’re passing little things such as a dish, plate, or basket, etc. The rule stays the same: Pass using both hands!
+Instead, use both of your hands for the correct grip even if you’re passing little things such as a dish, plate, basket, etc. The rule stays the same: Pass using both hands!